jappeace/jappeaceApplication/content/hetzner-nix-monolith.md

 you split up everything across VM's as much as possible.
 I reject [their hypothesis](https://www.youtube.com/watch?v=nyErR1FS1_0).
-I mean they argue for splitting services, but the tool used for splitting shouldn't be dogmatic always be a VM.
+I mean they argue for splitting services, but the tool used for splitting shouldn't be dogmatic and always result in choosing a VM.
 Using multiprocessing,
 and tenanting for specific software packages is good enough.
 [myron semacks](https://www.reddit.com/r/sysadmin/comments/92qhuu/should_i_put_multiple_services_on_a_single_vm_or/e37r7pm/)
-reasons seems to specifically choose VM's because of various windows related oddities then anything else.
+at least gives some arguments on why he chooses to use a VM.
+However his reasons for choosing a VM's revolve around windows related oddities.
 For example:

 > Think about what happens when you need to upgrade the OS, which typically means you make a new VM to replace the old one.

 We can seamlessly upgrade nixos pretty much always.
-I've had configuration files change which caused errors, but these need to be solved before deploying.
+I've had configuration files change which caused errors when upgrading nixos stable versions, but these errors need to be solved before deploying.
 The systems I use with nixos themselves have always been stable.
 Or: